intelie/gitbook-platform/featured-plugins/timescaledb.md

 In this case, all columns will be grouped.

 Note **the segment columns can be configured only before the data is compressed**.
 Never after.
-In order to define a segmentation column for a compressed hypertable, it'll have to be decompressed first.

 ![Defining segment columns](<../.gitbook/assets/image (184).png>)

-It's also possible to define a set of segment columns for the same hypertable, by separating the with commas like `(device_id, time)`.
+It's also possible to define a set of segment columns for the same hypertable, by separating them with commas like `(device_id, time)`.

 ### Compressing a hypertable